The Wild Hunt: The Best Whiskey to Invest in 2023

 One of the fastest-growing American whiskey brands is Uncle Nearest.
 Uncle Nearest is a Black-owned company comprised of three Tennessee distilleries.
 Uncle Nearest 1820 Premium Single Barrel 11-Year-Old Whiskey won Best Tennessee Whiskey at the 2020 World Whiskies Awards, making it one of the best investors’ whiskeys from an up-and-coming distillery.

 Considering that it's a small-batch whiskey, the Uncle Nearest 1820 is one of the most affordable premium whiskeys money can buy right now.
-Uncle Nearest claims that less than 1% of their Premium whiskey is selected for the Single Barrel, which demonstrates their emphasis on quality over quantity.
-The level of precision and care dedicated to producing Uncle Nearest is what makes their single barrel rye whiskey such a promising investment.
+Uncle Nearest claims that less than 1% of their Premium whiskey is bottled for the Single Barrel, demonstrating their emphasis on quality over quantity.
+The precision and care dedicated to producing Uncle Nearest makes their single barrel rye whiskey a promising investment.

 Best blended Bourbon: Blood Oath Pact No. 8

 If you're looking for the best Bourbon investment, look no further than Lux Row Distillers' Blood Oath Pact No. 8.
-Blood Oath is a series of seven limited-run blended bourbons with the eighth installment rumored to release in April.
-This highly-anticipated Bourbon blend consists of three whiskeys aged for a respective 8, 11, and 14 years and will be finished in an ex-Calvado cask to add hints of apple and pear brandy.
+Blood Oath is a series of seven limited-run blended bourbons.
+This highly-anticipated Bourbon blend consists of three whiskeys aged 8, 11, and 14 years and finished in an ex-Calvados cask for hints of apple and pear brandy.

 Blood Oath Bourbons are some of the most affordable premium whiskeys upon release, but the resale value of previous releases has doubled or more from their retail price.
-Additionally, Lux Row's limited marketing has kept their brand low-key, so don't expect to hear much from them leading up to release.
-Nevertheless, investors should keep an eye out for this exclusive bourbon hitting the shelves this year.
+Lux Row's limited marketing has kept their brand low-key, so don't expect to hear much from them leading up to a release.
+Nevertheless, investors should keep an eye out for this exclusive bourbon that hit shelves last year.

 Best Irish blend: Midleton Very Rare Vintage Blended Irish Whiskey

-Just in time for St. Patrick's day, Midleton is releasing their annual Very Rare Irish Whiskey in March.
-This Vintage Release is a blend made from Midletons exclusive stock of rare single malt and single pot whiskeys handcrafted by one of their master distillers.
-After aging the whiskeys for between 12 to 33 years, the blend is matured in a lightly-charred ex-Bourbon cask made of American oak.
+Midleton released their annual Very Rare Irish Whiskey in March just in time for St. Patrick's day.
+This vintage blend is made from Midletons exclusive stock of rare single malt and single pot whiskeys handcrafted by one of their master distillers.
+After aging the whiskeys from 12 to 33 years, the blend is matured in a lightly-charred ex-Bourbon cask made of American oak.

-This vintage is particularly exciting because Midelton's elaborate distillation process produces a journey of complex flavors and aromas.
-Midleton is a lesser known brand, but prices for their 2017 Very Rare Vintage Blended Irish Whiskey went through the roof last year and have more than doubled since February 2021.
-While investors aren't guaranteed to see the same level of growth with this year's release, this trend could continue for subsequent limited releases by Midleton.
+This vintage blend is particularly exciting because Midleton's elaborate distillation process produces a journey of complex flavors and aromas.
+Midleton is a lesser-known brand, but prices for their 2017 Very Rare Vintage Blended Irish Whiskey went through the roof last year and have more than doubled since February 2021.
+While investors aren't guaranteed to see the same level of growth with Irish whiskey, the trend could continue for this and subsequent rare whiskey releases by Midleton.

 Best Rye Whiskey: Colonel E.H.
 Taylor Barrel Proof Rye

 Colonel E.H.
 Taylor, Jr.'s Barrel Proof Rye whiskey is different from the rest on the list.
 Not only is it the only rye whiskey, but it is also the only barrel-proof whiskey.
-While most whiskeys are diluted after they're aged, barrel-proof whiskey is not, which allows bottles to have higher alcohol by volume.
-Although their parent company Buffalo Trace has yet to announce Barrel Proof Rye Whiskey's release date, we can infer that it'll come out this year according to a label approved by the U.S. Tax and Trade Bureau.
+While most whiskeys are diluted after they're aged, barrel-proof whiskey is not, so bottles have higher alcohol by volume.
+It's tough to find this 2022 release selling for less than $700 per bottle, which is just a hint at how rare and coveted it is.

 This release is a barrel-proof version of E.H.
 Taylor's Straight Rye Whiskey, bottles of which have tripled in value over the past two years.
-Additionally, other varieties like the Barrel Proof Uncut & Unfiltered Kentucky Straight Bourbon have had comparable price performance over the same time period.
-Whether this is a limited release is anyone's guess, so investors should be keen on getting their hands on a bottle while they last.
+Additionally, other varieties like the Barrel Proof Uncut & Unfiltered Kentucky Straight Bourbon have had comparable price performance over the same period.
+Whether this is a limited release is anyone's guess, so investors should be keen on getting their hands on this whiskey investment while it lasts.

 Best Premium Scotch to invest in now: The Macallan Anniversary Malt

 The Anniversary Malt is a special edition single-malt Scotch whisky that can easily auction at well above $6,000 depending on the bottling year.
-While the oldest 1957 release is priced at around $13,000 or more these days, some later releases have plateaued or even dipped in value.
-Vintage Macallan bottles are some of the most sought-after whiskeys in the world, so perhaps now is an opportunity for new investors to enter the Macallan market.
+The oldest 1957 release costs around $13,000 or more, but later releases of this limited edition single malt Scotch have plateaued or even dipped in price.
+Vintage Macallan whisky bottles are some of the most sought-after whiskeys in the world, so perhaps now is an opportunity for new investors to enter the Macallan market.

 Best Premium Scotch to look out for: GlenDronach Highland Single Malt

 Too good for Macallan, are we?
-Well, if you're looking for a Speyside distillery that'll give you a bigger bang for your buck, then say hello to GlenDronach.
+Scotch drinkers looking for a Speyside distillery that'll give them a bigger bang for their buck might find GlenDronach to be the ideal rare whisky investment.
 GlenDronach is Scotland's second-oldest distillery, but it was quite obscure before they began specializing in ex-Sherry maturation in the mid-20th century.
-The distillery has produced some of the highest value Scotch whiskies since it was acquired by Brown-Foreman in 2016.
+The distillery has produced some of the highest-value Scotch whiskies since Brown-Foreman acquired it in 2016.

-This year, GlenDronach is set to release their most mature expression to date: the 50-Year-Old Highland Single Malt.
-This handcrafted Scotch is set to be one of the most exclusive this year, and with a retail price tag of $25,000 it may also be the most expensive.
-Sotheby's recently sold one of the 198 bottles along with an experience at the GlenDronach distillery for a whopping £40,000.
-As long as it's well-received by critics, the GlenDronach 50 Year Old Highland Single Malt could have excellent value in the long term.
+GlenDronach's most mature expression to date is the 50-Year-Old Highland Single Malt Scotch.
+This handcrafted Scotch is set to be one of the most exclusive whiskeys—with a retail price tag of $25,000, it may also be the most expensive.
+Sotheby's recently sold one of the 198 bottles (packaged with an experience at the GlenDronach distillery) for a whopping £40,000.
+As long as it's well-received by critics, the GlenDronach 50-Year-Old Highland Single Malt could have excellent value in the long term.

-Would you flip or hold onto a valuable bottle?
+Would you flip or hold a valuable bottle?